 🐶🌞 When the sun becomes a burden

-Summer promises ease, vacation, and sunshine.
+Summer promises ease, holidays and sunshine.
 But for our four-legged friends, the hot season can quickly become a real challenge.

-Dogs hardly sweat, are more susceptible to stress when traveling, and often suffer silently – from heat, diarrhea, circulatory problems, or irritated skin.
+Dogs hardly sweat, are more prone to stress when traveling, and often suffer silently from heat, diarrhea, circulatory problems, or irritated skin.

-In this article, you will learn about the typical summer stresses that dogs face – and how the natural mineral zeolite can provide gentle support .
+This article will tell you about the typical summer stresses that dogs face – and how the natural mineral zeolite can gently provide support .

-In nature, dogs would retreat in the summer heat.
+In nature, dogs would retreat during the summer heat.

 They would rest in the shade, burrow into cool earth, bathe in streams, walk slowly – adapting to the rhythm of the heat.